- Acoustic Guitar

 To contact David Rose, the group leader, please use the form below:-

-(Car share recommended: please contact Greg or myself on the form below if a lift is required)
+Please contact Roy or myself, on the form below, if you need a lift and car share is recommended.